-- Do you have a fear of: going mad, losing control, dying, embarrassing yourself, being humiliated, being judged negatively by others, or not being able to escape from a situation?
+- Do you have a fear of: going mad, losing control, dying, embarrassing yourself, being humiliated, being judged badly by others, or not being able to escape from a situation?

 - Do you frequently avoid situations as a way of ‘managing’ your anxiety?

-We all experience some anxiety in a stressful situation.
-However, once the threat has passed, the body returns to a normal state of equilibrium.
-With ongoing anxiety, this does not occur and the body remains in a constant state of alarm (fight/flight or freeze response), which can impact significantly on your ability to function in daily life.
+We all experience some anxiety in a situation where we feel our safety is threatened.
+However, once the threat has passed, the body returns to a normal state.
+With ongoing anxiety, this does not occur and the body remains in a constant state of alarm (fight, flight or freeze response), which can impact significantly on your ability to function in daily life.

-As a Clinical Psychologist with extensive experience in working with social anxiety, generalised anxiety, and panic disorder, I can help you to deal with the above feelings, thoughts and behaviours, and achieve a calmer and more relaxed life.
+With extensive experience in providing psychological therapy for generalised anxiety, social anxiety, and panic attacks, we can help you to deal with the above feelings, thoughts and behaviours, and achieve a calmer and more relaxed state of being.

-- learn what you can and cannot control in life, learn to deal better with uncertainty, and overcome any striving for perfectionism
+- learn what you can and cannot control, learn to deal better with uncertainty, and overcome any striving for perfectionism

 - strengthen your sense of self and overall coping skills